-So, get up, get outside and explore all that Bucks County has to offer while you’re capturing as many wild Pokémon as you can at these hotspots.
+So, get up, get outside and explore all that Bucks County has to offer while you’re capturing as many wild Pokémon as you can.
 Don’t forget to take screenshots and share with us using the hashtag #PokemonGoBucksCo!

 1. Pokémon have invaded the Mercer Museum in Doylestown!
 The creatures have been spotted checking out the exhibits in this castle.
 Hint: look near the cider press!
 While you’re there, explore the more than 40,000 early American artifacts Henry Chapman Mercer collected, including a Conestoga wagon, antique fire engine and whale boat suspended overhead in the museum’s Central Court area.